virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 **File creation error**

 The example below describes a creation of the same file twice and handling an error, which occurs as a result of such action execution.
 Consequently, the result code of this error will be defined as *4036*.
+The example presupposes that all the actions with *4036* result will be displayed via *error* pop-up window with a custom error message text.
 ``` json
 {
   "type": "update",